axibase/atsd/administration/logging.md

 2018-06-28 14:11:55,841
 ```

-To customize the date pattern or the time zone, use the following pattern `%d{"yyyy-MM-dd'T'HH:mm:ss.SSSXXX",UTC}`.
+To customize the date pattern or the time zone, use the following pattern `%d{"yyyy-MM-ddTHH:mm:ss.SSSXXX",UTC}`.

 ```txt
 2018-06-28T17:20:00.000Z